tsgates/arch-wiki-markdown/wiki/Arch_Packaging_Standards.md

     conflicts with the official package.
 2. To ensure the security of pkgs submitted to the AUR please ensure that you have correctly filled the md5sum field.
-The md5sum's can be generated using the makepkg -g command.
+The md5sum's can be generated using the updpkgsums command.
 3. Please add a comment line to the top of the PKGBUILD file that follows this format.
 Remember to disguise your email to protect against spam: